seancfoley/IPAddress/ipaddress.md

 #### Host and Network Sections of IP Address

-Use `getHostSection()` and `getNetworkSection()` to get the host and network sections of an IP address as indicated by prefix length.
+Use `getHostSection()` and `getNetworkSection()` to get the host and network sections of an IP address as indicated by prefix length, as shown by this Java code:
 ```java
 IPAddress address = new IPAddressString("1.2.3.4").getAddress();
 IPAddressSection network = address.getNetworkSection(16, true);